 Welcome to CCS

-Community Counselling Service is a not-for profit community interest company (CIC); an organisation of volunteer counsellors and counsellors-in-training, which is dedicated to offering affordable and accessible counselling to all in our community who wish to access it, without prejudice to costs and other obstacles.
+Community Counselling Service is a not-for profit community interest company (CIC); an organisation of volunteer counsellors and counsellors-in-training dedicated to offering affordable and accessible counselling to adults in our community.

 Not-for-profit Community Interest Company